The CSSF is a unique cross-government fund that tackles conflict, stability and security challenges overseas which threaten UK national security.

 About the CSSF

-Launched in 2015, the CSSF is a £1.26 billion annual cross-government fund that spent over £870 million in financial year 2021 to 2022.
+Launched in 2015, the CSSF is a cross-government fund that spent over £870 million in financial year 2021 to 2022.
 It has been a catalyst for a more integrated UK government response to tackling conflict and instability.
 Over the last 7 years the CSSF has transformed the way the UK responds to a range of national security challenges coming from conflict, serious organised crime, and threats from both state and non-state actors overseas.
 It enables 17 government departments and agencies to address security priorities in a collaborative way.

 Delivering the CSSF

 The CSSF works to build peace and stability in countries at risk of instability as well as in regions suffering from long running conflicts.
-CSSF programmes deliver a wide range of activity including:
+CSSF programmes administer a wide range of activity including:

-Details of the CSSF’s spend for the previous financial year are included in the CSSF annual report 2017 to 2018.
-Details of budget allocations for the 2018 to 2019 financial year were reported to Parliament through a written ministerial statement on the financial year 2021 to 2022 allocations.
+Information about the CSSF’s spend for the previous financial year is provided in the CSSF annual report 2020 to 2021.
+Details of budget allocations were reported to Parliament through a written ministerial statement on the financial year 2021 to 2022 allocations.

 See also the annual review summaries and the programme summaries.